bevesce/logtime/README.md

 # lp

-`Lp` uses [selector](https://github.com/bevesce/selector) to display previous entries and lets search then and choose one to begin working on it once again.
+`Lp` uses [selector](https://github.com/bevesce/selector) to display previous entries and lets you search them and choose one to begin working on it once again.

 ![](http://procrastinationlog.net/images/lp.png)